 How Does Pu’er Tea Contribute to Better Health? — An Initial Exploration of the Phytonutrients and Secondary Metabolites in Pu’er Tea

-The benefits of drinking Pu'er tea are a common topic among tea enthusiasts.
+The benefits of drinking Pu'er are a common topic among tea enthusiasts.
 Anecdotal evidence from friends, aggressive marketing by tea merchants, and health lectures by tea experts all touch on this subject.
 Since the 20th century, scientific research has delved into the medicinal properties and therapeutic mechanisms of tea, such as polyphenols, theaflavins, and L-EGCG.
 Although research on Pu'er tea started later, it has produced significant results.
 These findings suggest that the various phytonutrients in Pu'er tea can have real effects on human health.

 Ancient and Modern Health Needs

 In Tibetan folklore, there is a saying: “Cha is blood (tea nourishes the blood), Cha is flesh (tea sustains the body), Cha is life (tea is essential for living).”
-They have long believed that Pu'er tea is a powerful health that can “counteract the toxicity of meat and dairy.”
+They have long believed that Pu'er tea is a powerful health drink that can “counteract the toxicity of meat and dairy.”

 During the Qing Dynasty, Pu'er tea's functions of “cutting through grease, aiding digestion, and sobering intoxication” were greatly promoted.
 It crossed mountains to become the supreme tribute tea in the Forbidden City, marking the first peak in Pu'er tea history.
 The reason for its popularity in the imperial court was due to the Manchu people, who were nomadic by origin and had a diet primarily consisting of meat.
 They needed Pu'er tea to aid digestion and improve their health.